jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 And don't forget that some people use a different background color, or have only eight colors available.

-For  the linking  use `:hi  def link`,  so that  the user  can select  different highlighting before your syntax file is loaded.
+For  the linking  use `:highlight  default link`,  so that  the user  can select different highlighting before your syntax file is loaded.
 Example:

-      hi def link nameString    String
+      highlight default link nameString    String
-      hi def link nameNumber    Number
+      highlight default link nameNumber    Number
-      hi def link nameCommand   Statement
+      highlight default link nameCommand   Statement
       ... etc ...

 Add the `display` argument to items that  are not used when syncing, to speed up